Lung cancer is the second most common cancer and the leading cause of cancer-related death worldwide.

 The ACS predicts that

 Generally, lung cancer incidence and mortality rates are slowly declining.
-However, the pace of decline is faster among men than among women, and it started at least a decade earlier for men than women.
+However, the pace of decline is faster among males than among females, and it started at least a decade earlier for men than women.

 Quitting smoking plays an important role in lung cancer outlook.
-A 2020 study suggests that quitting smoking at any time can reduce a person’s risk of dying from lung cancer.
+A 2020 study suggests that quitting smoking anytime can reduce a person’s risk of dying from lung cancer.

 The greater the elapsed time between quitting smoking and lung cancer diagnosis, the greater the odds of survival, as outlined below:

-- Quitting less than 2 years before diagnosis: This is associated with a 12% reduced risk of mortality.
+- Quitting fewer than 2 years before diagnosis: This is associated with a 12% reduced risk of mortality.

 - Quitting 2–5 years before diagnosis: This is associated with a 17% reduced risk of mortality.